JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/testing/index.md

 dive into testing.

 In this tutorial step we start the process of test driven development.
 After this step, we'll develop first in our Jest tests.
-Then, only at the end, we will look at the app in the browser.
+Then, only at the end of development, we will look at the app in the browser.

 ## Code